saluv1/dual_stage_rl/README.md

 ## Phase II
-The main purpose of Phase II of PS2-RL is to make constrained policy by mixing the concept of SAC-RL and Hard-net concept (which is implemented by qpax) and A<sub>BCBF<\sub>, b<sub>BCBF<\sub> will be derived by Safe Arrival Policy which generates control-invariant set implicitly. it should solve optimization problem via qpax (qp solver) in jax
+The main purpose of Phase II of PS2-RL is to make constrained policy by mixing the concept of SAC-RL and Hard-net concept (which is implemented by qpax) and A<sub>BCBF, b<sub>BCBF will be derived by Safe Arrival Policy which generates control-invariant set implicitly. it should solve optimization problem via qpax (qp solver) in jax
   <br/>so, I bring three main codes that will be combined into one architecture.
   <br/> [SAC in jax](https://github.com/aliciafmachado/sac)